A Model to Measure the Spread Power of Rumors: Experiments and Results

-The statistical analysis is performed using the T-test on each feature to understand the impact of 42 features in calculating SPR.
-Also, the distribution of features in both TR and FR categories is represented by boxplots.
+In this experiment, the statistical analysis is performed using the T-test on SPR to show its significant difference between the two categoriesFRs and TRs.
+Also, the result of T-test are investigated on 42 features (Tables \ref{tbl: 1}, \ref{tbl: Newsworthy features}, and \ref{tbl: Ambiguity features}), and the distribution of features in both TR and FR categories is represented by boxplots.